deckhouse/deckhouse/docs/site/_includes/getting_started/bm/STEP_FINALIZE.md

 </pre>
         </div>
       </li>
       <li><strong>Important:</strong> The domain used in the template should not match the domain specified in the clusterDomain parameter and the internal service network zone.
-For example, if clusterDomain is set to cluster.local (default value) and the service network zone is
-            ru-central1.internal, then publicDomainTemplate cannot be %s.cluster.local or %s.ru-central1.internal.
+For example, if clusterDomain is set to <code>cluster.local</code> (the default value) and the service network zone is <code>ru-central1.internal</code>, then publicDomainTemplate cannot be <code>%s.cluster.local</code> or <code>%s.ru-central1.internal</code>.
       </li>
     </ul>
   </li>